missinglink/pipeline/README.md

 #### Example

-In this example, we want to parse a 100GB file of users.
+In this example, we want to parse a file of 10M user records.
 For each `user` in the file we want to go and look up their facebook profile; twitter profile and then save the record to the `database`.

 ###### workers